mark-casey/foilhat/README.md

 Foilhat v2.0 offers three main features for handling cron jobs (along with a few minor extras).
 The main features are output control, local and remote mount checking, and PID/lock fle handling.
 Foilhat aims to handle these relatively simple tasks in a low maintenace, centralized manner and has been found to add quite a bit of power, safety, and flexibility to everyday job handling.

-HOWEVER, under normal operation Foilhat gives NO OUTPUT whatsoever.
-You are asking to lose data if you fail to AT LEAST read the "Output Control and Logging" section below before use.
+**However, under normal operation Foilhat gives NO OUTPUT whatsoever.
+You are asking to lose data if you fail to AT LEAST read the "Output Control and Logging" section below before use.**

 For a demo of a Foilhat report from a Bash prompt, try this as root on a test box: